renatoathaydes/keepup/README.md

 An application must create an instance of the `Keepup` class to use Keepup.
 This requires two things:

-#### Implement `com.athaydes.keepup.api.AppDistributor`
+#### Implement or configure an `com.athaydes.keepup.api.AppDistributor`

-> Currently, Keepup has one ready-to-use implementation of `AppDistributor` in the
+Currently, Keepup provides the following ready-to-use implementations of `AppDistributor`:

-> [keepup-github](keepup-github) module, which uses the GitHub Releases API to find and download
+* [keepup-github](keepup-github): uses the GitHub Releases API v3.
-> new versions.
-In the future, there should be more implementations, like for Maven Central or JCenter.
+* [keepup-bintray](keepup-bintray): uses Bintray public endpoints (not the API, so authentication is not required).

+If you need something else, you can easily implement your own `AppDistributor`:

 ```java
 import com.athaydes.keepup.api.AppDistributor;